 Is that the shortest amount of time you've ever spent shooting a film?

 I'm watching Underwater Love.
 No, I’m just talking to you, of course!
-Talking of which, there's this book on the making of Lady In The Water, which I'm sure you won't have read.
+Speaking of watching porn, there's this book on the making of Lady In The Water, which I'm sure you haven't read.

 Something in there that's quite apt in relation to Underwater Love, is in one of the first meetings with Night, where you said, half-joking I assume, "All my references are from Japanese porn."